Smooth Circle Covering with a Physical Measure on a Hyperbolic Repelling Fixed Point: Induced Dynamics

 \section{Induced Dynamics}

 In this section we prove Proposition \ref{prop_C_in_basin}, which shows how the dynamics of the return time by the induced map can determine the empirical measure.
 Fix a map $f \in \mathcal{D}$ and let $F \in \mathcal{F}$ be its first return map on $I_2$.
 Recall the sequence of return times $\{\tau_i(x)\}_{i \geq 0}$, and the set of points with eventually strictly increasing return times $E$ as defined in (\ref{eqn_E}).
-We define the sequence of cumulative return times:
+We define the sequence of cumulative return times. $\forall i \geq 1, R_i(x) := \sum_{0 \leq j < i} \tau_j(x)$ For consistency, we define $R_0 := 0$.